A Note about Weyl Equidistribution Theorem: Introduction

-where $\lambda$ is the Haar probability measure on unit circle $S^1$ and $m_S$ is the restriction of the $S^{n-1}$ area measure to $S$.
-Then $f\operatorname{mod}1(\ZZ^n)$ is equidistributed. \end{theorem} \begin{remark} The most general statement that can be proved as do Theorems \ref{probOp},\ref{WeylPar} is given below as Theorem \ref{WeylGen}.
-For sake of keeping the introduction concise, we restricted this introduction to the two Theorems above.
-We point out that Theorem \ref{WeylGen} is heavily used in ~\cite{stat} to prove the main Theorem. \end{remark} Already as weaker form of Theorem \ref{WeylGen}, Theorem \ref{WeylPar} can be used to prove the following Corollary: \begin{Corollary} Let $n\in \NN$ and $1<p<\infty$.
-Then $\norm{\cdot}_{p}\operatorname{mod}1(\ZZ^n)$ is equidistributed, where $\norm{\cdot}_p$ is the $\ell_p$-norm on $\RR^n$. \end{Corollary}
+where $\lambda$ is the Haar probability measure on $S^1$ and $m_S$ is the restriction of the $S^{n-1}$ area measure to $S$.
+Then for every $u\in \RR^n$, $f(M\ZZ^n+u)\bmod1$ is equidistributed. \end{theorem} \begin{remark} The most general statement that can be proved along the lines of Theorems \ref{probOp},\ref{WeylPar} is given below as Theorem \ref{WeylGen}.
+For sake of keeping the introduction concise, we restricted this introduction to the two theorems above.
+We point out that Theorem \ref{WeylGen} is heavily used in \cite{stat} to prove the main theorem. \end{remark} Already as weaker form of Theorem \ref{WeylGen}, Theorem \ref{WeylPar} can be used to prove the following corollary: \begin{corollary} Let $n\in \NN$ and $1<p<\infty$.
+Then $\norm{\cdot}_{p}(\ZZ^n)\bmod1$ is equidistributed, where $\norm{\cdot}_p$ is the $\ell_p$-norm on $\RR^n$. \end{corollary}